sifis-home/wp2-documents/README.md

 This repository saves and renders the WP2 Deliverables and some other documents into the `Docx` and `PDF` formats automatically.

+To render documents, you need to install `pandoc` and `pandoc-citeproc` on your operating system.

 ## Render PDF

 ```